osmandapp/web/main/docs/user/navigation/route-navigation.md

 ## Navigation menu

-There are 3 ways to reach navigation menu:
+There are 3 ways to reach the navigation menu:

 - [the navigation button](../widgets/map-buttons.md#directions) on the map screen
 - *direction to/from* in a [map context menu](../map/map-context-menu#directions-to--from)